 Residency Requirements and Grounds for Divorce in Baltimore

-- To file for divorce in Maryland, one spouse must have lived in Maryland for at least one year before filing the divorce petition.
+- To file for divorce in Baltimore, one spouse must have lived in the state for at least one year before filing the divorce petition.

-- A couple divorcing in Maryland must have been living apart for a least a year before filing for divorce.
+- A couple divorcing in Baltimore must have been living apart for a least a year before filing for divorce.

 If the residency requirement is not met, the plaintiff must show that were fault grounds for the divorce.
 In other words, the party seeking the divorce must prove his or her spouse did something that led to the breakup of the marriage.

 Maryland has specific grounds for a fault-based divorce which include: